jtackesiii/simple-essay/README.md

 ### LaTex template format

-  - If book, then change 'article' to 'book' in template.tex.
+  - If book, then change 'article' to 'book' on line 6 of "\jtack\tex-templates\template.tex".
 In that case, all of the '#' Headings will register as chapters and restart footnote numbering.

   - For running process.ps1: "~\BIN\process.ps1"

 ## ToDO:

   - fix lack of footnote formatting, ibid's, and second-instance citations.

-  - create global .tex folder.

 ## Old README excerpts